sqlpowered/sqlpowered_bootstrap/README.md

 ```

-We can still manage this but it gets harder to deal with:
+More complex query is possible but it gets more nested
 ```json
 {
     "select" :[